 It’s intended to strengthen data protection for all people whose personal information falls within its scope of application, putting personal data control back into their hands.
 [Source: https://gdpr.eu/]

 Personal data is any information that relates to an individual who can be directly or indirectly identified.
 Pseudonyms can also fall under the definition if it’s relatively easy to ID someone from it.

 The fines for violating GDPR are very high!
 There are two tiers of penalties, which max out at €20 million or 4% of global revenue (whichever is higher), plus data subjects have the right to seek compensation for damages.

-If you are a data controller, you can help secure your organization from getting fined for data violation, protect your customers’ data and ensure compliance by following the checklist (which can be found on GDPR official website) and includes the following items:
+If you are a data controller, you can help secure your organization from getting fined for data violation, protect your customers’ data, and ensure compliance by following the checklist (which can be found on GDPR official website) which includes the following items:

 - Accountability and governance – Appoint a person to be responsible for GDPR compliance and sign a data processing agreement between your organization and any third parties that process personal data on your behalf.